margiecaina/caesarscipher/README.md

 # caesarscipher
-This program I created is a very simple caesar cipher, a form of message encoding and decoding.
+This program is a very simple caesar cipher, a form of message encoding and decoding.
 Caesar ciphers employ a substitution approach in which the alphabetic characters are moved in a predetermined number of times to produce an encoding alphabet.
 An A would be encoded as a B in a Caesar cipher with a one shift, a M as an N, a Z as an A, and so on.

 Here is how the program works.
 The typical program of caesar's cipher will allow user to choose how many times the letter are shifted however this program I created only shift letter once.